tplecko/osticket-zulip/README.md

 ## Requirements
 - php_curl
-- A Zulip bot account configured to be a incoming webhook
+- A Zulip bot account configured to be an incoming webhook

 ## To Install into zulip
 - Access your Zulip system in a web browser